tokyolatter00/Portfolio/README.md

 This is a portfolio to showcase projects and programs I have created.

-### Markdown
+### Advanced Calculator

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+This project is a calculator application which uses parsing and evaluation on an input string to calculate an output

 ```markdown
 Syntax highlighted code block